TheGoodlike13/sahyun_bot/README.md

 ## Command reference

-Every command requires a specific rank from the user to be executed.
-Furthermore, higher ranks may grant additional functionality.
-This reference will be divided into sections of user rank which is required for the command, and any additional privileges to higher ranks will be explicitly enumerated within the description of this command.
+Commands have the following attributes:
+* aliases - different ways to call the command
+* expected args - parameters for the command
+* shorthands - similar to alias, but automatically sets a parameter
+* minimum user rank - any user with lower rank cannot use the command

+The reference below splits the commands by their minimum user rank.
+Each command will be described by a comma separated list of aliases, followed by expected args (uppercase).
+Every alias supports the same args.
+Args are usually delimited by spaces, and any unexpected args are always ignored.
+Exceptional cases will always be documented.

-No commands are available for users with rank BAN.
+##### No commands are available for users with rank BAN.

 ### VWR (any viewer that is not a follower)